Aaleia/Guidehouse-1D/README.md

 ### Credits

-Aaleia - Completed the SARIMAX time series model and the K-Means Clustering model.
+Aaleia Fernando - Completed the SARIMAX time series model and the K-Means Clustering model.

 Sherin Joseph (Farmingdale State College) - Completed cluster analysis and business understanding of the problem.